aanastasiou/pymotifcounter/binaries/README.md

 * `NetMODE`
 * `pgd`

+These binaries were produced `on Ubuntu 21.04`, using `glibc 2.33`.

 # What if I want to recompile or modify the code of those binaries?
 `PyMotifCounter` can help with obtaining, compiling and even re-packaging these binaries for you.
 Please note however that the following steps would have to be executed **BEFORE** installing the python package itself.